 The frequency illusion is the product of selective attention and confirmation bias, often with a dash of recency illusion.
 Let’s look at what those things are.

 You’re probably awake for about 16 hours a day.
 Think of the amount of input that you’re constantly bombarded with during that time.
 Selective attention is the way that our brain selects what’s relevant and ignores irrelevant stimuli.
 There’s only so much attention to go around, and it’s just not possible for everything to register.
 Imagine how overwhelming it would be if our brains couldn’t filter out information.

-Treisman’s attenuation model, shown below, shows how sensory input is filtered.
+Treisman’s attenuation model, shown below, shows how we filter sensory input.
 These filters are based on what we’re intentionally paying attention to, physical properties like loudness, and then analysis of meaning.
 Our names, for example, are very meaningful to us, so we’re likely to selectively attend to input that includes our name.
 Things only make it into working memory if they’ve passed through those filters.

-The confirmation bias means that we tend to seek out and believe things that are consistent with what we already believe, and ignore evidence that’s inconsistent with our beliefs.
+Confirmation bias means that we tend to seek out and believe things that are consistent with what we already believe and ignore evidence that’s inconsistent with our beliefs.

 Once something has grabbed your attention, you’re likely to notice almost every instance of it that you come across.
 This skews your perception of the frequency, leading you to think that the frequency has changed.
 Each time you come across that thing, that confirms your perception that the frequency has increased, and you’re even more sure that you’re now seeing it all the time.

 Meanwhile, you could’ve seen the same thing 20 times last week and not remember because it didn’t make it through your attention filters any of those times.
 The fact that you don’t remember can be interpreted as confirmation that it wasn’t happening, but it’s not possible to fish things out of your memory that weren’t encoded there in the first place.